ivy-llc/ivy/docs/partial_source/deep_dive/13_docstring_examples.rst

         b: ivy.array([5., 3., 4.])
     }

-Unlike :code:`ivy.tan`, point 7 is relevant in this case, as there are three function inputs in total (excluding :code:`out`).
+Unlike :func:`ivy.tan`, point 7 is relevant in this case, as there are three function inputs in total (excluding :code:`out`).
 We can therefore add an example with multiple :class:`ivy.Container` inputs, in order to satisfy point 7.